Compost activators, accelerators, inoculators and humification agents - What are they, do they Work?

 There are also naturally occurring compost activators such as:

 - Soft greens (comfrey, nettles, grass clippings, alfalfa, clover)

 - Manures (cow, pig, chicken, horse etc)

 - Urine (pee - from various sources!)

-If you are struggling to get your heap warm / hot and do not have access to soft items like grass clippings, our advice would be to seek out the lowest cost "nitrogen" acivator.
+If you are struggling to get your heap warm/hot and do not have access to soft items like grass clippings, our advice would be to seek out the lowest cost "nitrogen" activator.
 Rather than opt for a branded compost maker - we would opt for a large bucket of pelleted chicken manure (ie fertiliser pellets) which £/kg is cheaper and does the same job.

 Below we explore definitions for each term and look at ingredients.
 (Remember the terms are often interchanged and used generically).

 You can use this rule to give a 'rough rule thumb': take the length of time your composting takes at ambient temperature in months (eg 36, 18, 12, six months) and convert to days (so 36, 18, 12, six days).
+If it takes 18 months at ambient it will take approx 18 days at 60C.
 The days are hot composting time, the months are cold composting times.
 (It' is totally possible to digest soft sugary wastes to compost within six days.
 A normal waste mix takes 30-60 days and we always recommend another 30 days resting/maturation just to be sure).